-Model Context Protocol (REST Edition) — Draft Spec
+A REST Profile for the Model Context Protocol — Draft Proposal

 Abstract